Live at the Kisanii Hub

 With Nova, we discussed the personal and dynamic elements of dance and the process of artistic creation, with a focus on Nova Dance new piece; "Svāhā!".
-Together, we will explore the themes of intersection, identity and hybridity.
+Together, we explored the themes of intersection, identity and hybridity.

 Audiences were invited for a deep dive into South Asian culture with music by Gurtej Hunjan, Carson Freeman, and Davison Elie, dance workshops with Neena Jayarajan and Sukruti Tirupattur, talks led by host Dainty Smith, and henna with Sonia's Henna Art

 A series of beautiful afternoon in the park, dancing together, listening, discovering, growing and sharing.
 We are grateful

 Sukruti Tirupattur, Neena Jayarajan

 Event Photographer: Jae Yang

 Jamii Team: Hadeal Karrar, Iris Unlu, Isorine Marc,